-The majority of buildings within the rest of site are 2 storey in height to allow for a gradual reduction in heights towards the most elevated areas of the site.
+The majority of buildings within the rest of the site are 2 storey in height to allow for a gradual reduction in heights towards the most elevated areas of the site.

-Dwellings are reduced in scale to bungalows in the western part of the site to minimise the visual impact of the development on higher land.
+Dwellings are reduced in scale to bungalows in the western/northern parts of the site to minimise the visual impact of the development on higher land.